tidymodels/tidymodels.org/learn/models/calibration/index.html.md

 toc: true
 toc-depth: 2
 include-after-body: ../../../resources.html
+r-packages:
+  - tidymodels
+  - probably
+  - discrim
+  - klaR
+  - future
 ---

-To use code in this article,  you will need to install the following packages: discrim, klaR, probably, and tidymodels.
+To use code in this article,  you will need to install the following packages: discrim, future, klaR, probably, and tidymodels.
 The probably package should be version 1.0.0 or greater.

 There are essentially three different parts to a predictive model: